The 104 Club

 And now, thanks to his planning and foresight, Al's big love of big trees will continue to achieve remarkable outcomes through the conservation work NCC does on the West Coast and around the province.

 David Chase and his wife Louise first visited Vancouver Island's Cowichan Valley in 1955, after having purchased, sight-unseen, an inexpensive forested property there as an investment.
-Thinking it could return a nice profit through logging, the California couple traveled to Vancouver Island to check out the property.
+Thinking it could return a nice profit through logging, the California couple travelled to Vancouver Island to check out the property.
 But as soon as they stepped among the towering Douglas-fir and arbutus woodlands, they knew they would not log the forest, but rather love and care for it in its natural state.

 David and Louise moved up to the Cowichan Valley a few years later and spent the next five decades carefully tending their 100-acre (40-hectare) forest.
 David worked diligently to remove the invasive scotch broom and other weeds that were threatening to overrun the native plants.
 The couple spent long hours walking in the forest, and took great pride in sharing their private park with friends.
 After Louise passed away in 1997, David continued to tend the property that she had so loved.